Line Graphs and Curve Graphs

 • A person’s running speed improves as they grow, peaks at a certain age, and then declines.

-• The data follows a curved pattern, making a curve graph the best way to visualize this trend.
+• The data follows a curved pattern, making a curve graph the best way to visualise this trend.

 Both line graphs and curve graphs are used to show trends and changes over time, but they differ in how they connect data points and represent relationships.